Just like “real” life, my running life seems to be going through cycles. Starts and stops, peaks and valleys. Good and bad.

 Running is now something else to me.

-It’s fear that my knee with hurt.
+It’s fear that my knee will hurt.

 It’s frustration when it does hurt.